Skip to Content

 It would be impossible to talk about Queenstown’s vibrant wine culture without mentioning the infamous Gibbston Valley Winery.

 It really is a stunning sight in any season.
 It’s no wonder folks have been drawn here since 1990!
-And its decades of winemaking make this Central Otago’s founding winery.
+Its decades of winemaking make this Central Otago’s founding winery.

 As for the wines themselves?
 With a wide range of handcrafted selections on offer, there’s something to suit everyone’s palette – from buttery chardonnays to earthy pinot noirs.
-Tastings at the Cellar Door start at just $20 NZD, complete with the musings of Gibbston’s knowledgeable staff.
+Gibston Valley Winery is home to the largest wine cave in the country, and you can take a tour and a tasting for $20 NZD, complete with the musings of Gibbston’s knowledgeable staff.
 They’ll tell you all about the winemaking process, tasting notes, the winery’s history, and other local anecdotes about the region.
-Y

-For a more in-depth tour, this 45-minute guided tour is perfect.
-Or, if you need transport this tour includes a ride to and from Queenstown and you will also get to bike the Queenstown River Trail to explore other wineries in the Central Otago region.
+Or, if you need transport, this tour includes a ride to and from Queenstown and you will also get to bike the Queenstown River Trail to explore other wineries in the Central Otago region.
+It’s a fun way to explore the gorgeous scenery and get a little work out while touring the wineries!

 The Cellar Door is open daily from 10:00 a.m. to 5:00 p.m.